MeshSplats: Mesh-Based Rendering with Gaussian Splatting Initialization: with Gaussian Splatting Prior

 {\em Rasterization and Blending.} The rasterization and blending processes adhere to the methodology above, employing depth peeling to manage overlapping meshes with varying opacities.
 The output image is derived by integrating multiple rasterized layers, thereby ensuring the preservation of each mesh element's contribution.

-{\em Loss Function.} The loss function employed for optimization constitutes a weighted combination of $L_1$ loss and the structural similarity index measure (SSIM).
-This approach is analogous to that utilized in 3D Gaussian Splatting.
-Consequently, the loss is defined as follows:
+{\em Loss Function.} The loss function used for optimization constitutes a weighted combination of $L_1$ loss and the structural similarity index measure (SSIM).
+This approach is analogous to that utilized in 3DGS, with loss defined as:

 where $y$ is the ground truth image, $\hat{y}$ is the predicted image, and $\lambda = 0.6$ is a balancing constant.

 {\em Optimization and Pruning.} The optimization process updates the mesh soup vertices to minimize the loss function given in Eq.~\eqref{eq:loss}.
 Specifically, the colors and opacities of the vertices are optimized with a learning rate $lr_\text{color}$.
 The positions of the vertices are also optimized, but with a weaker learning rate of $lr_\text{verts}=\exp(-3) \cdot lr_\text{color}$, to ensure that the position updates are subtle and stable.